Best Places To Stay In Eryri | Snowdonia and North Wales!

 Pretty leaf covered stone building next to an old stone bridge and river in Llanrwst, North Wales

-Nearby Gwydir Castle is an atmospheric Tudor manor house, whilst Gwydir Forest has the Gwydir Mawr & Bach mountain bike trails, walking routes, lakes and waterfalls to explore.
+Nearby Gwydir Castle is an atmospheric Tudor manor house, whilst in Gwydir Forest you will find the Gwydir Mawr & Bach mountain bike trails, walking routes and trails, lakes and waterfalls to explore.

 Just south of Llanrwst is the Zip World Betws-y-Coed base where action-packed adventure activities - including the Fforest Coaster - are perfect for families and will get the adrenaline racing!